im-coder-lg/Rasb-pi/Readme.md

 > If you have just turned on the raspberry pi, wait a couple of seconds for it to boot up before trying to connect over ssl.

 You can also configure the static ip in the `ect/network/interfaces` config file.

+#### Connecting using VNC

+You get to have the gui and the control of the raspberry pi.
+This work a bit like a remote desktop.

+> On newer version of raspbian, vnc should already be pre-installed.
+Don't forget to enable ssh connection using `sudo raspi-config` > `5) Interfacing Options` > `VNC`

+## Wifi and Internet

 ### Set up the wi-fi dongle